UPDATED: November 20, 2024

 The CRA is part of the EU’s broader cybersecurity strategy and one of a series of new laws designed to strengthen cybersecurity and resilience in the EU.
 For example, the CRA complements new rules for companies operating in essential sectors, such as digital infrastructure, health, and many more (under the NIS2 directive) and financial services (under the Digital Operational Resilience Act).
 For more information on these cybersecurity regulations, refer to our previous Wilson Sonsini alerts for management here and the NIS2 directive here.

 In addition, the EU also regulates data sharing for data generated by IoT products and related services that are essential to how the products function.
-Manufacturers of IoT products will be in scope of these requirements and have until September 12, 2024, to comply with the new obligations.
+Manufacturers of IoT products will be in scope of these requirements and have until September 12, 2025, to comply with the new obligations.

 Next Steps

-As the CRA progresses toward becoming law, companies should proactively assess its potential impact on their operations and adjust their cybersecurity strategies accordingly.
+Companies should proactively assess its potential impact on their operations and adjust their cybersecurity strategies accordingly.
 A key priority is determining whether any of your products fall into the high-risk categories of "important" or "critical" products, as these will face stricter requirements.
 Additionally, now is the time to begin preparing the necessary documentation for compliance, including policies for coordinated vulnerability disclosure, to ensure a smooth transition when the CRA takes effect.

 Wilson Sonsini clients who believe they may be experiencing any kind of cybersecurity incident anywhere in the world can contact our experts 24/7 at our incident response hotline, which can be reached at either 32-2-2745777 or 1-650-849-3030.